 In support of the HealthierUS School Challenge, product evaluations for Bronze, Silver, Gold, and Gold Award of Distinction levels have also been conducted and results are displayed alongside A-List products.
 Please note: This list is not reviewed or approved by USDA; products on this list are not endorsed by USDA and all products may not meet the Gold Award of Distinction criteria.

-These Standards apply to competitive foods and beverages sold or provided 30 minutes before the beginning of the school day until 30 minutes after the school day ends.
+These Standards apply to competitive foods and beverages sold or provided until 30 minutes after the school day ends.
 However, foods and beverages sold in vending machines must meet the standards at all times.

 USDA policy memorandum SP 14-2012 Buy American Provision (SP 20-2006 Revised)